We take Corporate Responsibility seriously and our obligations evolve as the Group grows.

 In accordance with the Market Abuse Regulation of the Financial Conduct Authority, employees are required to seek approval of the Group Company Secretary before dealing in its shares.

-The Chief Executive Officer assisted by a member of the Executive Management Committee has overall responsibility for Health & Safety policies and procedures across the Group.
-However, in line with the Group’s decentralised management approach, accountability for Health & Safety is with local management to ensure compliance with local regulatory requirements, culture and specific business needs.
+The Chief Executive Officer, assisted by a member of the Executive Management Committee and the Chief Executive of each Sector, has overall responsibility for Health & Safety policies and procedures across the Group.
+However, in line with the Group’s decentralised management approach, accountability for Health & Safety is with local management to ensure compliance with local regulatory requirements, cultural and specific business needs.
 The Group requires that each operating business conducts Health & Safety reviews against its specific operational risk profile and local regulatory requirements.

-Health & Safety forms part of the induction process for new employees and where relevant, more specialist training is provided for specific functions.
-The Group has good coverage of employees who have formal Health & Safety training and/or qualifications and this has continued to increase during 2018.
+Health & Safety forms part of the induction process for new employees and, where relevant, more specialist training is provided for specific functions.
+The Group has good coverage of employees who have formal Health & Safety training and/or qualifications, and this has continued to increase during 2019.

-The Group adopts a zero tolerance approach to slavery in all its forms, including human trafficking, forced labour and child labour.
-Each business assesses the risk of slavery taking place either within the business itself or among its principal suppliers.
+The Group adopts a zero-tolerance approach to slavery in all its forms, including human trafficking, forced labour and child labour.
+Annually, each business assesses the risk of slavery taking place either within the business itself or among its principal suppliers.
 Group businesses continuously monitor and carry out due diligence of suppliers through questionnaires, audits and visits.
 Based on these assessments and the initiatives implemented by the businesses to counter slavery, the Board was assured that slavery is not taking place within the Group and has published a Modern Slavery statement on the steps taken to prevent slavery.

 Read the full Modern Slavery Statement